 A 2016 “archaeological dig” on the L. R. Green Adobe Block Yard revealed lots of historical information and pictures of old process equipment.
 If using this article for more than personal information, please note that there are some name misspells and inconsistencies with the stated ownership of the Adobe Block Factory in later years.

 A researched chronology and ownership of the Escondido Adobe Block yard:

 A great picture and article of the Adobe Block yard from the San Diego Union, 1964:

-Three articles from 1953 to 1965, mentioning local adobe building codes at the time
+Two articles from 1953 to 1955, mentioning local adobe building codes at the time

 Cost (compared to conventional construction) and some code requirements for earthquake reinforcing (at the time) are mentioned in the 1968 article.